binbashar/le-ref-architecture-doc/docs/work-with-us/testimonials.md

     🌎 **Company website:**  [thirdpartytrust.com](https://www.thirdpartytrust.com/)

-    - [x] *"Binbash redesigned and help us to developed our entire AWS Cloud Solutions Architecture under a IaC (InfraAsCode) best practice approach, and always taking care of the environment security.
+    - [x] *"Binbash redesigned and helped us to develop our entire AWS Cloud Solutions Architecture under a IaC (InfraAsCode) best practice approach, and always taking care of the environment security.
 Including our new AWS Organizations Multi-Account and Kubernetes deployment infrastructure.
     The Binbash team managed the entire engagement effectively and within budget.
     The team members are knowledgeable, proactive, work collaboratively, offer solid and creative solutions, communicate well, and deliver timely and high quality work products, such as Leverage.
 We highly recommend Binbash for your AWS cloud infrastructure implementation."*

 ## Sports and Events